TehnoMag/Unreal-Engine-4-Multi-Map-Plugin/README.md

 # Unreal-Engine-4-Multi-Map-Plugin
 Multi Map Plugin for Unreal Engine 4.
-Add support for background levels and level instances
+Adding support for background levels and level instances

 Work In Progress